 Comparing heirs and beneficiaries is a little like comparing a family sedan to a sports car.
 They're both vehicles, but they have some fundamental differences.

-Both heirs and beneficiaries can inherit.
+Although the terms are not synonymous, both heirs and beneficiaries can inherit.
 Beneficiaries are people who are specifically named in a will or trust documents.
-Heirs are people spouses and other relatives who would have a legal right to inherit if someone were to die without a will or other estate plan.
-Heirs can be beneficiaries – and they often are – but they might not be if the decedent decides to disinherit them.
-It's an important distinction when determining whether you, as an heir, have standing to revoke an irrevocable trust.
+Heirs are spouses and other relatives who would have a legal right to inherit if someone were to die without a will or other estate plan.

 Heirs cannot revoke an irrevocable trust if they're not also beneficiaries, but they can challenge or contest it.
 The procedure is much the same as contesting a will with one major difference.
 You can file a trust challenge either during the trustmaker's lifetime or after his death, but you can only contest a will after the testator has died.
 Until this time, he reserves the right to revoke or change his will at any time so it's not a binding document.